camlyall/camlyall.github.io/README.md

-# CamLyall's GitHub.io Pages
+# camlyall's GitHub.io Pages

 ## Welcome to my notes

 Hi!.
-I'm Camlyall, have you tried turning it off and on again?
+I'm camlyall, have you tried turning it off and on again?

 Welcome to my notes.
 Hopefully they can be of some use to you.
 Here, I will store various notes and instructions that I use regularly.
 By the time you are seeing this they are likely out of date.
 I take no reponsiblility if these instructions make things worse 😁.
 Good luck.